asobe/powerapi/README.md

 #### Without Maven repositories

-Without Maven repositories, you have to deal with our Git repository as explain bellow:
+Without Maven repositories, you have to deal with our Git repository as explain below:

 To acquire PowerAPI, simply clone it via your Git client: